Athens42/Portfolio_tool_2/README.md

-This is my personal Portfolio tool, that I am getting help by Claude in building
+This is my personal Portfolio tool